 The Personalized Active Learning (PAL) Block is a required one-credit course designed to provide students with curricular time to pursue flexible individualized independent learning activities to further their medical education.
-Students will select one or more activities according to one’s need and/or desire and be engaged in, at minimum, 60 hours (15 or more half-days) of activities over the course of a 6-week block.
+Students will select one or more activities according to one’s need and/or desire and be engaged in, at minimum, 60 hours (15 or more half-days) of activities over the course of a five-week block.
 The activities must collectively add up to no less than 60 hours and all activities must be completed during the PAL block.

 - Continued Scholarly Project work.